sp1r0s/hibernate-example/README.md

 # hibernate-example
 An example of using hibernate and spring-boot with an in memory database.
-Everything wired by Spring magic!
+Everything wired up by Spring magic!